wilkesreid/mydir/README.md

 `npm install mydir -g`

-In order to be able to call `cmydir <alias>` to instantly change to an aliased directory, run this in terminal after installation:
+The ability to call `cmydir <alias>` to instantly change to an aliased directory command will be available the next time you open a terminal.
+To have `cmydir` available right away without restarting the terminal, run this in terminal after installation:

-`. ~/.bashrc`
+`. ~/.bashrc` OR `. ~/.bash_profile`

 ## Tutorial